kossnocorp/superstate/README.md

 ### Contexts

 Superstate allows pairing states with a data structure called context.
-A state with assigned context will require the specified data structure to be passed when sending events.
+A state with assigned context will require you to pass the specified data structure when sending events or hosting the statechart.

 To define states with context, use the `State` type that you can import from the library: